Forecast of the path of storm Koinu entering the East Sea. (Source: VNDMS) |

 On the morning of October 5, storm Koinu entered the northeastern sea area of the North East Sea.

-On October 3, the Standing Office of the National Steering Committee for Natural Disaster Prevention and Control issued Document No. 368/VPTT to the Steering Committee for Natural Disaster Prevention and Control and Search and Rescue of coastal provinces and cities from Quang Ninh to Khanh Hoa, and the Steering Committee for Natural Disaster Prevention and Control and Search and Rescue of the Ministry of Transport on proactively responding to storm Koinu in the northeastern sea of the Philippines.
+On October 3, the Standing Office of the National Steering Committee for Natural Disaster Prevention and Control issued Document No. 368/VPTT to the Command Committee for Natural Disaster Prevention and Control and Search and Rescue of coastal provinces and cities from Quang Ninh to Khanh Hoa, and the Command Committee for Natural Disaster Prevention and Control and Search and Rescue of the Ministry of Transport on proactively responding to storm Koinu in the northeastern sea of the Philippines.

 Source